← Back to Blog

 Key specs:

-Best for: Drivers who want real ceramic film at the lowest possible cost from a reputable brand.
+Best for: Drivers who want real heat rejection at the lowest possible cost from a reputable brand.
+Good entry point before committing to full ceramic pricing.

 The honest take: SunTek CXP is underrated.
-The performance gap vs. Llumar is small, and the price difference can be significant.
-If a shop offers SunTek CXP and can show you the packaging and manufacturer warranty, it's a legitimate budget-friendly ceramic option.
+The 77% IR rejection sits below Llumar CTX but meaningfully above standard carbon film.
+The price difference vs. Llumar can be $100–$150 for a full car — worth considering if budget is the primary constraint.
+If a shop offers SunTek CXP and can show you the packaging and manufacturer warranty, it's a legitimate option.

 How to avoid fake ceramic tint